alejandrosame/nixpkgs/nixos/doc/manual/release-notes/rl-2311/sections/other-changes/externalplugins.md

-- CoreDNS can now be built with external plugins by overriding `externalPlugins` and `vendorHash` arguments like this:
+- CoreDNS may be built with external plugins now.
+This may be done by overriding `externalPlugins` and `vendorHash` arguments like this:

   ```
   services.coredns = {